 To qualify for HYTA in Michigan, you must:

-- If the offense happened between ages 21 and 26, you must have an attorney represent you to be eligible for HYTA
+If the offense happened between the ages of 21 and 26, you must have an attorney represent you to be eligible for HYTA in Michigan.

 Certain offenses are not eligible for HYTA status, including: